See if we can offer you a free consultationFree consultation

 Set out exactly the behaviour of your employer that you wish to complain about, in chronological order, giving as many facts as possible.
 In employment law, the key facts would be:

 - When – State the time and date

 - How – Was this in a meeting, an email or a phone call?

 - What – What was said or done?
 Describe the event.

-Only suggest a resolution if you want to remain in employment
+Step 5: Suggest a resolution if you want to remain employed

 Attending a grievance meeting